Sunday, 17 December 2006

 The most humbling part of my teaching over the last 3 years has been the trust that a group of ladies has put in me as they have continued to enrol in my series of Mystery Block of the Months.

-where the year's quilt will head.
+Each year, they pick their colours, with only a scant clue of where the year's quilt will head.
 Their results have been terrific, I think.
 I love seeing quilts that are not clones of the class sample.

 To celebrate the finishing of a third year we held a Mysterious Gathering.
 It was a chance to catch up, see some finished quilts and get a preview on next year's Mystery.